 Your AC unit uses a chemical refrigerant to transfer humidity within your residence outside.
 This makes your home cool and refreshing.
 The model of refrigerant used in residential air conditioner has changed a few times as time has passed, keeping in touch with technological breakthroughs and environmental concerns.

-All updated home AC units have R410a, also referred to as Puron.
+All updated home AC units in Mobile have R410a, also referred to as Puron.
 But this refrigerant will subsequently be phased out.
-This is a result of a continuous attention on restricting compounds known to impact the environment.
+This is a result of a continuous attention on restricting compounds known to negatively impact the environment.